yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/seamless-sdk-payment-web.md

 ## Step 2: Initialize SDK with the public key

 Initialize the Yuno SDK in your JavaScript application by providing a valid `PUBLIC_API_KEY`.
-You can find your API credentials in the [Get your API credentials](https://docs.y.uno/reference/authentication) guide.
+See the [credentials](https://docs.y.uno/reference/authentication) page for more information.

 ```javascript java
 const yuno = await Yuno.initialize(PUBLIC_API_KEY);